elasticio/open-api-component/README.md

          }
        }
 ```
-## Known limitations (common for the component)
+## Known limitations
- - OpenApi v2.0 is supported
+ - OpenApi v2.0 is supported only
- - Multiply hosts is unsupported
+ - Multiply hosts are not supported
  - Each operation should contains only one tag
- - Authentication for access to OpenAPI (Swagger) file is unsupported
+ - Authentication for access to OpenAPI (Swagger) file is not supported